-Sarfartog Mineral Claim (2010/40), Greenland
+Sarfartoq Mineral Claim (2010/40), Greenland

-The Company must submit an annual report by April 1 of each year detailing its' activities and expenditures for approval.
-The total work commitment for calendar 2015 was 33,528,000 DKK (approximately \$6,156,000).
-The work commitments for calendar 2015 have been approved by the Greenland government.
+The Company must submit an annual report by April 1, of each year detailing its activities and expenditures for approval.
 In 2015, the Company's license was renewed to December 31, 2017.
-Subsequently, in December 2015, the Greenland government granted Hudson a 2-year exploration commitment holiday.
-As a result, Hudson will be able to carry accrued work commitments beyond the current December 2017 license renewal date with credits available until December 31, 2019.
+Subsequently, in December 2015, the Greenland government granted the Company a 2-year exploration commitment holiday.
+As a result, the Company will be able to carry accrued work commitments beyond the current December 2017 license renewal date with credits available until December 31, 2019.